 Also, alcohol abuse damages the liver.
 This results in absence of the enzymes needed to convert vitamin D, hence further hampering calcium absorption.

 Parathyroids control the level of calcium in the blood and hence eventually calcium concentration in the bones.
-This, therefore, determines the strength and density of the bones.
+This, therefore, determines the strength and bone density.

 If the calcium levels in the body fall due to insufficient intake of dietary calcium, it results into an excessive release of parathyroid hormone.
 This leads to lower calcium levels in the plasma stream causing the brain run-downs as well as muscle spasms.